tecoevo/REPINS2/README.md

 # REPINS2

+This repository contains the model as well as the data for the REPINS2 project.
+For the details about the data consult the subfolder REPINSDataFig and the README therein.

-The Julia code presented in this repository solves numerically a system of REPINS and RAYTS.
+Below follows a description and explanation of the the Julia code presented in this repository.
+We numerically solve a system of REPINS and RAYTS.

-## Getting Started
+## Getting Started with the model

 THe bacterial population can be split up into three compartments